yueyu19/yueyu.personal/_projects/invgame.md

 - Second, we need to model how one player’s decisions affect the other players’ decisions.
 An example of such model is through players’ objective function.
 For example, in a rock-paper-scissors game, each player minimizes a linear function, whose slope is an affine function of other players’ decisions.

 - Third, we need to predict the players’ decisions when they interact with each other.
-A popular prediction principle is that no player can benefit from an unilateral change of decision, which is commonly known as the <em>Nash equilibrium principle<em>.
-Other examples of similar principles include the <em>Wardrop equilibrium<em> and the <em>quantal response equilibrium<em>.
+A popular prediction principle is that no player can benefit from an unilateral change of decision, which is commonly known as the Nash equilibrium principle.
+Other examples of similar principles include the Wardrop equilibrium and the quantal response equilibrium.

 - Finally, we need to optimize the parameters in our model, typically the players’ objective functions or constraints, such that the decisions predicted by our model match players’ decision history.